symfony/symfony-docs/service_container/parameters.rst

 -----------------------

 Setting PHP constants as parameters is also supported.
-To take advantage of this feature, map the name of your constant to a parameter key and define the type as ``constant``.
+For the XML format, you need to map the name of your constant to a parameter key and define the type as ``constant``.
+For the YAML format, you need to prefix the name of your constant with ``!php/const:``.

 .. configuration-block::